 Diminished Value Claims

-Pursuing Diminished Value Claims in South Carolina
+This page refers to Diminished Value Claims in South Carolina.

-Diminished value is the difference between the value of your car before the accident and the value of it after it has been repaired to fix any damages caused by the accident.
+Diminished value is the difference between the value of your car before an accident and the value of it after it has been repaired to fix any damages caused by the accident.
 Successful diminished value insurance claims compensate you for this decline in value.

 How Does Diminished Value Work in South Carolina?